About Changing Your Name on Your Illinois Registration

 To update your information with the SSA, you must complete a new Social Security card application and submit it to the SSA along with certified proof of your name change.
 Depending on the nature of your request, certified proof may include a copy of a marriage or divorce certificate.

-For more information about performing this crucial step, review our step-by-step registration guide.
+For more information about performing this crucial step, download our registration guide.

 Once you change your name with the SSA, wait two to three business days for the update to be processed.
 Then, visit a local Secretary of State (SOS) facility to update the information on your driver’s license and vehicle registration credentials.